AnyOf

 boolean | undefined

-Tags the attribute as needed to compute the primary key:
+Tags the attribute as a primary key attribute or linked to a primary attribute:

 // Note: The method also sets the `required` property to 'always'